brew02/sorel-20m-downloader/README.md

 # SOREL-20M Binary Downloader

-This Python script downloads the PE files binaries the SOREL-20M dataset with a byte limit in the script.
+This Python script downloads the PE binaries from the SOREL-20M dataset with a byte limit in the script so that only a fraction of the 8 TBs is downloaded.

 ## Prerequisites